fhightower/fhightower.github.io/content/posts/2018-reading-list.md

 - Not a Sometimes Love (Keith Korstjens)
 - The Oxford Union Guide to Speaking in Public
 - The Vanishing Conscience (John MacArthur)
+- Love Your God with All Your Mind: The Role of Reason in the Life of the Soul (J.P.
+Moreland)

 Many more...